 There is no user fee for Franklin & Marshall students or employees.
 Others are able to purchase Millport memberships.
 Note that mill rentals do involve a fee, however.

 Funding comes from Wohlsen family gifts, membership dues, grants and donations.
-In addition, Franklin & Marshall is currently in the planning process for implementing long-term funding.

 The address is 737 East Millport Road, Lititz, PA 17543.
 It is located along East Millport and Warwick Roads in Warwick Township, Lancaster County, Pa.
 See the contact information page for details and a map for directions.